Kai-Liu001/CondiQuant/README.md

 ## 🔎Results

 We achieve state-of-the-art performance.
 Detailed results can be found in the paper.
-All visual results of BiMaCoSR will be provided soon.
+All visual results of CondiQuant will be provided soon.

 <details>
 <summary>Click to expand</summary>